The Pause Button: our top tips for co-parenting this Christmas

 Whether it’s the run-up to Christmas that’s making co-parenting more stressful, or you’ve hit a bump in the road, there are some things you can do to make it easier.

 amicable has teamed up with The Co-Parent Way to bring you an essential online course in co-parenting.
-The course teaches key communication tricks and tips to enable smoother communication with your ex.
+The course teaches key communication tips and tricks to enable smoother communication with your ex.
 We’re going to give you a quick insight into one of the tools you’ll learn on the course, to help you in the run-up to the holiday season.

 When you're speaking with an ex and emotions are running high, it’s all too easy to get overwhelmed.
 You end up struggling to get your message across, and maybe even making things worse.
 We've all been there.

 One of the simplest and most powerful communication tools you’ll learn in Module 5 of The Co-Parent Way: Essentials Course is how to create a Pause Button for yourself.
-Knowing when to not speak is one of the most fundamental techniques when co-parenting.
-It helps conversations run more smoothly.
+Knowing when not to speak is one of the most fundamental techniques when co-parenting.
+‘Pausing’ a relationship, co-parenting or otherwise, can allow conversations to run more smoothly.

 The Pause Button retrains our brain not to interrupt during a conversation.
-It encourages us to very deliberately pause for a few seconds and take a breath instead of cutting short our co-parent’s thoughts.
+It encourages us to pause for a few seconds and take a breath instead of cutting short our co-parent’s thoughts very deliberately.
 We can find pausing difficult because we may not want to consider the needs of our co-parent.
-They might be inconvenient for us, but pausing allows us to fully focus on who we’re talking to and what they’re saying.
+They might be inconvenient for us.
+But pausing allows us to fully focus on who we’re talking to and what they’re saying.

 Using the Pause Button means that we deliberately and consciously allow our co-parent the time to put forward their point of view.
 And we actively listen to it.
-Using these techniques means your co-parent will feel more heard.
-It will improve the level of communication in your co-parent relationship.
-And because you have more time to consider your responses you may also find better solutions to some of the challenges facing you, your children, and your co-parent.
+Using these techniques will allow your co-parent to feel heard.
+It will improve the level of communication in your co-parenting relationship.
+And because you have more time to consider your responses, you may also find better solutions to some of the challenges that you, your children, and your co-parent face.

 4 Rules for the Pause Button